tqbwqing/automagic/README.md

 #### 2.3.6.
 Deleting a Project
 1. Click on *Delete Project* in the lower right corner of the project panel.
 A dialog box will appear.
 2. Take responsibility by clicking on Delete.
-   * Important: 	This will only delete the file named `project_state.mat` in the project folder and remove the project from the Automagic GUI.
+   * Note: 	This will only delete the file named `project_state.mat` in the project folder and remove the project from the Automagic GUI.
 Please use Finder (Mac), Explorer (Windows) or your Linux equivalent to delete your project data and/or project folder.

 #### 2.3.7.
 Customize Settings
 ![alt tag](https://github.com/amirrezaw/automagic/blob/master/automagic_resources/settings.png)